ugorji/go-common/osutil/README.md

 # go-common/osutil

-This repository contains the `go-common/osutil` library (or command).
+This repository contains the `go-common/osutil` library.

 To install: